frequently asked questions

-Why come to a group or workshop?
+Why should I come to a group, retreat or workshop?

 When we experience sexual obstacles, we might feel that we have a problem so unique or difficult that no one can understand us or relate to us.
 It can feel daunting to attend a workshop, but often a sense of isolation might lessen quickly and although we might face individual challenges, a lot of the underlying feelings- of isolation, failure, feeling broken or hopeless- can be similar, or have resonance amongst fellow participants.
 Safely held workshops can be confidential containers in which participants feel heard and seen.